fourscoreandmore/fourscoreandmore.org/people/MG_bio.md

 ## Biography

+Mark Gotham specialises in computational methods for music theory, analysis, and composition.
+He holds the rare distinction of having been appointed to faculty positions in both STEM (Assistant Professor of Computer Science at Durham University, from 2023) and in the humanities (previously [Professor of Music Theory at T. U. Dortmund](https://www.musik.tu-dortmund.de/institut/personen/professorinnen-und-professoren/univ-prof-dr-phil-mark-r-h-gotham/)).

-Mark Gotham graduated from the [University of Oxford (Christ Church)](http://www.ox.ac.uk/) with the [Gibbs prize](http://www.ox.ac.uk/feesandfunding/ugcurrent/other/prizes/gibbs/) for the highest-ranking first class degree awarded in music; from the [Royal Northern College of Music](http://www.rncm.ac.uk/) with an MMus in composition (supported by a full [Arts and Humanities Research Council](http://www.ahrc.ac.uk/Pages/Home.aspx) scholarship); and from the [University of Cambridge](http://www.cam.ac.uk/) with a Ph.D. in music theory (Newton Trust scholarship).
+Mark graduated from the [University of Oxford (Christ Church)](http://www.ox.ac.uk/) with the [Gibbs prize](http://www.ox.ac.uk/feesandfunding/ugcurrent/other/prizes/gibbs/) for the highest-ranking first class degree awarded in music; from the [Royal Northern College of Music](http://www.rncm.ac.uk/) with an MMus in composition (supported by a full [Arts and Humanities Research Council](http://www.ahrc.ac.uk/Pages/Home.aspx) scholarship); and from the [University of Cambridge](http://www.cam.ac.uk/) with a Ph.D. in music theory (Newton Trust scholarship).
 His thesis was described by the examiners as 'excellent' ([Alan Marsden](http://www.lancaster.ac.uk/staff/marsdena/)) and 'formidable' ([Robert Pascall](http://www.nottingham.ac.uk/music/people/robert.pascall)).

 Mark took up several professional appointments at the University of Cambridge during his PhD, and he remained in Cambridge afterwards to continue and expand that range.
 These appointments included:
 - Affiliated Lecturer in the [Faculty of Music](https://www.mus.cam.ac.uk/),